guycole/mellow-mastodon/README.md

 mellow-mastodon
 ===============

 Hello, [radio scanner](https://en.wikipedia.org/wiki/Radio_scanner) enthusiast.
-Welcom to mellow-mastodon, an application which can handily operate on a [raspberry pi 4](https://en.wikipedia.org/wiki/Raspberry_Pi_4) using a [rtl-sdr](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) USB dongle at discover active radio frequencies near you.
+Welcome to mellow-mastodon, an application which can handily operate on a [raspberry pi 4](https://en.wikipedia.org/wiki/Raspberry_Pi_4) using a [rtl-sdr](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) USB dongle at discover active radio frequencies near you.

 Why would you need to discover active radio frequencies for yourself?
-Spectrum usage changes frequently, published scanner guides are grow stale or the scanner websites are not well curated.
-Using a tool like mellow-mastodon enables you to focus your attention on radio frequencies that are active and you can actually hear.
+Spectrum usage changes frequently, published scanner guides can grow stale or the scanner websites are not well curated.
+Using a tool like mellow-mastodon enables you to focus your attention on radio frequencies that are active and you can actually receive.

 Some users might find the historical spectrum use interesting as well.
 Long term historical results require a database for storage and analysis.
 You might also want the results from multiple collection sites.
 More about these topics later.